Undergraduate Scholarship Resources

 Career Services: https://asu.edu/career

-The Ronald Greeley Planetary Science Scholarship is supported by an endowment in the ASU Foundation established by Cynthia (Cindy) Greeley in honor of her late husband, SESE Regents’ Professor Ronald Greeley, a recognized founder of the field of modern-day planetary geology, and a respected and beloved member of the SESE community.
+The Ronald Greeley Planetary Science Scholarship is supported by an endowment in the ASU Foundation established by Cynthia (Cindy) Greeley in honor of her late husband, Regents’ Professor Ronald Greeley, a recognized founder of the field of modern-day planetary geology, and a respected and beloved member of the School of Earth and Space Exploration community.
 Many of Ron's colleagues, friends, and family members have made donations to build the endowment.
 This scholarship is open to Arizona and non-Arizona residents, involves an undergraduate research project with a faculty member and is renewable if recipients meet the criteria of eligibility.
+This scholarship is awarded in the fall semester following the call for applications in the earlier spring semester, thus graduating seniors are not eligible for this award.
 Students who wish to be considered for a scholarship should complete the application form (PDF).

-The Ravi DeFilippo Geology Field Camp Scholarship is an award for SESE students taking Field Geology II (GLG452).
+The Ravi DeFilippo Geology Field Camp Scholarship is an award for School of Earth and Space Exploration students taking Field Geology II (GLG452).
 It is named after our friend and alumnus, Ravi DeFilippo, who died in a mining accident in 2010.
 This award is made possible by gifts from Ravi’s family and friends to honor his memory and his love of field geology.
 Students who wish to be considered for a scholarship should complete the application form (PDF).

 First-generation college students enrolled in undergraduate degree programs in the College of Liberal Arts and Sciences may apply for over $40,000 in scholarships.
 First generation scholarship applications are available each spring and scholarships are awarded and distributed for the fall and spring semesters.
 There are several different scholarships with varied application criteria.
 Only one application is required for all scholarships.
 Students will be considered for all scholarships for which they are eligible.